AlexandrosPanag/My_C_Sharp_Projects/README.md

 This article was taken from & can be found here: https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/

-This meterial is based upon the cours "Foundational C# with Microsoft" offered by freeCodeCamp.
+This meterial is based upon the course "Foundational C# with Microsoft" offered by freeCodeCamp & Microsoft.

 Compiler/Environment/IDE(S) used: